peterlukeryan/clue_570/README.md

 ### Files
 * `EpsilonDeltaAgent.py` is the logic used to train our first RL Clue playing agent
 * `Epsilon_agent_trained.py` is a file where the epsilon greedy agent can be tested

+### Replicating results
+* Our main result for the deduction bot is built into clue_testbed.py.
+A printout is executed representing a dictionary in which the keys are the player index and the values are the win counts.
+Player 0 represents the deduction agent.